Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Methodology Analysis and Potential Direction

-After the brief reviews of works related to MIA based on classical neural networks in Sec.~\ref{CNN}, these tasks can be divided into classification tasks and other tasks.
-The generic workflow of these works can be summarized as three parts: image pre-processing, image feature extraction and ANN-based analysis.

-In the classification tasks, the methods used in image pre-processing usually include noise reduction, image enhancement, segmentation.
-For example, the pre-processing operations used in~\cite{Culverhouse-1994-ACFS,Ginoris-2007-RPMU,Mosleh-2012-APSA} contain noise reduction.
-These noise reduction methods have both manual methods and image processing algorithms.
-Image enhancement technology is used in the pre-processing of~\cite{Danping-2013-IPMS}.
-Segmentation methods applied in the pre-processing steps of~\cite{Blackburn-1998-RDBA,Weller-2005-SCSO,Xiaojuan-2007-ANBC,Hiremath-2010-AICB} have edge detection, Iterative thresholding, and adaptive global thresholding.
-AImage segmentation is the most commonly used among these pre-processing operations because it is the vital step for subsequent feature extraction.
-In feature extraction, the morphological feature and texture feature are the most commonly used features.
-For example, morphological features of images are extracted in~\cite{Veropoulos-1998-IPNC,Gerlach-1998-IRSM,Hu-2006-AAQT,Xiaojuan-2007-ANBR}, in which Fourier descriptors are extracted in~\cite{Veropoulos-1998-IPNC,Hu-2006-AAQT}, area, eccentricity, circularity, and other geometrical features are used in~\cite{Gerlach-1998-IRSM}, and the invariant moment is extracted in~\cite{Hu-2006-AAQT,Xiaojuan-2007-ANBR}.
-The texture features of images are extracted for training classifiers in~\cite{Culverhouse-1996-ACFD,Hu-2006-AAQT,Xiaojuan-2007-ANBR,Mosleh-2012-APSA}.

 In the other tasks, the workflow is different from the classification tasks.
-Image segmentation is usually performed by conventional image processing algorithms or manual methods in the classification tasks, but in the segmentation tasks, it is performed by ANNs.
-For example, the self-organizing multilayer neural network is applied to segment yeast-like fungus images in~\cite{Shabtai-1996-MMMC}, and HMLP is used to perform the Zeihl-Neelsen tissue slide image segmentation in~\cite{Osman-2010-STBZ}.
-Besides, different from the morphological and texture features used in the classification tasks, ANNs are used to generate the features for the subsequent analysis in the feature extraction tasks.
-For example, in~\cite{Zhu-2010-BCUN}, PCNN is used to extract the entropy sequence features for the classification based on Euclidean distance.
+Image segmentation is usually performed by conventional image processing algorithms or manual methods in the classification tasks, but ANNs are applied to perform it in the segmentation tasks.
+For example, the SOM is applied to segment yeast-like fungus images in~\cite{Shabtai-1996-MMMC}, and HMLP is used to perform the Zeihl-Neelsen tissue slide image segmentation in~\cite{Osman-2010-STBZ}.
+In addition, different from the shape and texture features used in the classification tasks, some works adopt ANNs to generate the features for the subsequent analysis in the feature extraction tasks.
+For instance, in~\cite{Zhu-2010-BCUN}, PCNN extracts the entropy sequence features for the classification based on Euclidean distance.